 This leaves little room for error.
-Every organisation is seen, heard and experienced through the individuals who represent it, and customers expects a seamless, consistent interaction at every touchpoint.
+Every organisation is seen, heard and experienced through the individuals who represent it, and customers expect a seamless, consistent interaction at every touchpoint.
 Brands must behave as seamless entities if they are to meet — let alone exceed — consumer expectation.

 Many organisations are struggling on this front.

-In a recent survey conducted by my company, brand management system provider Brandworkz, together with the Chartered Institute of Marketing (CIM), 81 percent of the 2,200 marketers we polled identified customer experience as a stronger driver of brand performance than communications.
+In a recent survey conducted by my company, Brand Management System provider Brandworkz, together with the Chartered Institute of Marketing (CIM), 81 percent of the 2,200 marketers we polled identified customer experience as a stronger driver of brand performance than communications.
 But our findings also showed that organisations are failing to implement, communicate and integrate brand experience as part of everyday internal working practice.